asheidan/intelligrasp/README.md

 This is quite a simplistic example but I hope you get the idea.
 When using structs or programming in C++ the scopes quickly becomes more complicated.
-Then scopes for the object before the cursor (if there is one) should be taken into account.
+In OO-languages scopes for the object before the cursor (if there is one) should be taken into account.

 When doing a lookup the following algorithm is used.